 They spent a pleasurable hour finishing their food and debating the other causes so often espoused by Reynolds in his writings and editorials.
 Universal suffrage as a protection against despotism.
 The conviction that the cause of Chartism would one day prevail and bring an end to false systems and corrupt institutions.
 His pity for the white slaves of England in its factories and fields.
 The fiction of Britain’s glorious constitution.
 The dream of a federal union of democrats, first in Britain, then across all Europe.
 The way that steam power had annihilated time and distance – and how much more those demons could be reduced should plans for the canals at Suez and Panama come to fruition.
 And his contempt for Disraeli’s stance on the Eastern War, the Prime Minister’s continuing advocacy for the Sublime Porte – for the Turkish oppressors of the Balkans – despite the plain wishes of the British people to the contrary.

 Just a few excerpts.
 But I hope they give a flavour of how George W.M.
 Reynolds might have been if we’d been lucky enough to meet him.
-Blood Among The Threads is still going through its final editing stages but, meanwhile, I was hugely privileged to be asked by the Reynolds Society to write an article for their website – this article.
+I was hugely privileged to be asked by the Reynolds Society to write an article for their website – this article.
 Hope you enjoy it!